StigLidu/TURN/readme.md

 {"problem": "Prove the Pythagorean theorem."}
 ```

 - Each JSON object must include a `"problem"` key.
-- You can adapt the structure if your model expects other fields, but make sure to update the code accordingly.

 Our implementation works with Hugging Face models or local checkpoints.